kanaria69/Mainecoco/README.md

-## What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+## What did one snowman say to the other snow man?
+Do you smell carrot?